 We aren't just the Metroplex's country cousin anymore.
 In just a few years, we have grown into a destination county for individuals, families and corporations alike.
 So it's no surprise that Collin County continues to grow at one of the nation's fastest rates, welcoming almost 100 new residents every day.
 Our population topped 782,000 in 2010, punctuating a stunning growth spurt since the 2000 Census.
-The Census Bureau estimated our population at 939,585 in July 2016.
-But population growth is just one indicator of why Collin County is a jewel in the Texas crown.
+The Census Bureau estimated our population at 1,034,730 in July 2019.
+But population growth is no indicator of why Collin County is a great place to live.

 The education level of the Collin County workforce is almost twice as high as state and U.S. averages.
-Almost half of our workers 25 and older possessing Bachelor's or advanced degrees.
-There were 104,000 more jobs in the civilian labor force here in 2006 than in 2000, far outpacing the county's 42-percent population growth spurt for the same period.
+Half of our workers age 25 and older have earned a Bachelor's or advanced degree.
 The unemployment rate here, according to the

 Texas Workforce Commission in November 2016, was 3.2%, compared to 4.2% for Texas and 4.4% nationwide (not seasonally adjusted).